 Meaningful work meetings

 This one is a work in progress for me.
 In truth, we only pick up our phones in meetings because it comforts us – maybe the meeting is boring, it’s getting fraught, or the time-keeping by the chair has gone AWOL.
 But we know, just as when I look at my phone while listening to my husband’s day, we aren’t really present when we do this and therefore aren’t getting the most out of the meeting.
-So my new challenge is to keep my phone away during any work meetings, teaching, lectures, workshops so I can make the most of where I am and contribute as much as I can.
+So my new challenge is to keep my phone away during any work meetings, teaching, lectures, or workshops so I can make the most of where I am and contribute as much as possible.

 (In exchange, I plea for all meeting chairs to keep to time and focus).

 Meaningful real life relationships